 521 — Mailbox does not accept emails.

-523 — Email's length exceeds the recipient's limits.
+523 — Email's size exceeds the recipient's limits.

-530 — Authentication is required, or the recipient's server has blacklisted yours one, or invalid email address.
+530 — Authentication is required, the recipient's server has blacklisted your server, or the email address is invalid.

-534 — Authentication mechanism is too weak, a message is too big.
+534 — The authentication mechanism is too weak, or a message is too big.

 535 — Authentication errors.